Enter GrameenEnergy.com

 powered bogie where the 3 phase AC motor is body mounted and the power is transferred to the bogie by a modified HGV prop

 shaft and axle combination.
-(Commended)
+(Commended) University of Edinburgh undergraduates:

 Jeffrey Steynor, Nicola Petrie, John Morrissey, David Connolly, Douglas Craig, Cheuk (Henry) Lo, Richard Crosfield Sagivela,